BEng(Hons) Civil Engineering

 This is a popular route as it lets you earn while you learn and your work provides a practical context for your learning.
 Work-based learning routes are available for some modules.

-Modules are assessed through a combination of exams and coursework.
+Modules are assessed through a diverse pool of assignments, combining exams and coursework.
 Exams take place at the middle and end of each year.

 You'll complete most coursework individually but there are some group assignments.
-Coursework can essays, reports, presentations, teamwork exercises and progress tests.
+Coursework can comprise of portfolios, essays, reports, presentations, teamwork exercises and progress tests.

 Support is available if you have difficulties with numeracy, IT, literacy and study skills.